mrwatson-de/mrwatson-de/faq.md

 # Frequently Asked Questions

-Newcomers to GitHub may feel a little confused or overwehlmed by the release, download and other forking possibilities available, so here is a little help
+Newcomers to GitHub may feel a little confused or overwehlmed by the release, code download, clone and other forking possibilities available, so here is a little help

 ## First up: what's a repository?